UMAprotocol/UMIPs/UMIPs/umip_add_priceidentifier_BITA.md

 Confluence Analytics proposes to create Perpetual Synthetics that track these indices, and then include them in liquidity pools.

 # Data Specifications
 BITA is an EU-registered [index administrator](https://www.bitadata.com/assets/files/index-services/BITA_Index_Administration_-_Service_One_Pager.pdf).
 They calculate indices in both fiat and crypto, adjusting for corporate actions, stock splits, etc., and produce daily detailed files for all holdings, which are also accessible through an API.

 There is a rate-limited public API for current and historical index prices.
+The limit is 100 requests per minute per user.

 -----------------------------------------
 - Price identifier name: CGLCAR (Confluence Global ESG Low Carbon Index)